Upgrade to the __tier_name__

 • Van Life Food Essentials: No Fridge?
 No Problem

-The nice thing is, it’s not all that difficult to eat healthy, flavorful—heck, even exciting—van life food without a fridge.
-In this article, we’ll focus on some of the best food for van life, mainly focused on those long-lasting, non-perishable staples for campervan cupboards that can provide a firm, healthy foundation as your nomadic nosh!
+The nice thing is, it's not all that difficult to eat healthy, flavorful - heck, even exciting - van life food without a fridge.
+In this article, we'll focus on some of the best foods for van life, with an emphasis on those long-lasting, non-perishable staples for campervan cupboards that can provide a healthy foundation as your nomadic nosh!

 And before you dive in, be sure to check out our Mountain House breakdown of van-life essentials!